sysrex/sysrex-website/content/posts/2025-04-29_Create_your_won_rollup_opstack.md

 Here’s a quick overview:

-### 1. Execution Client → op-geth
+#### 1. Execution Client → op-geth
 The execution client is responsible for:

-Executing smart contracts
+- Executing smart contracts
-Maintaining the state of the chain
+- Maintaining the state of the chain
-Handling the Ethereum JSON-RPC interface
+- Handling the Ethereum JSON-RPC interface
-In the OP Stack, the execution client is a fork of Geth called op-geth.
+- In the OP Stack, the execution client is a fork of Geth called op-geth.

 Think of this as the “EVM Brain” of your L2 chain.

-### 2. Consensus Client → op-node
+#### 2. Consensus Client → op-node
 The consensus client is responsible for:

-Tracking L1 block (on Ethereum Sepolia in our case) Coordinating with the execution client using the Engine API Determining the canonical L2 chain based on inputs from L1 This is handled by op-node — the core driver of your rollup.
+- Tracking L1 block (on Ethereum Sepolia in our case)
+- Coordinating with the execution client using the Engine API
+- Determining the canonical L2 chain based on inputs from L1
+- This is handled by op-node — the core driver of your rollup.

 It watches Ethereum L1, processes L2 inputs, and drives op-geth to produce L2 blocks.

-### 3. Batcher → op-batcher
+#### 3. Batcher → op-batcher
 Once your rollup is producing blocks, you need to post those blocks to Ethereum L1.

-That’s the job of the batcher.

 The batcher:

-Collects L2 transaction data from op-geth
+- Collects L2 transaction data from op-geth
-Publishes it to L1 in a special contract
+- Publishes it to L1 in a special contract
-Ensures data availability and verifiability
+- Ensures data availability and verifiability
-This is what makes rollups secure: the data lives on Ethereum.
+- This is what makes rollups secure: the data lives on Ethereum.

-### 4. Proposer → op-proposer
+#### 4. Proposer → op-proposer
-The final component is the proposer.

-It’s responsible for:
+The proposer is responsible for:

-Submitting state roots of your L1 chain to L1
+- Submitting state roots of your L1 chain to L1
-Updating the Output Oracle smart contract
+- Updating the Output Oracle smart contract
-Enabling withdrawals from L2 back to L1
+- Enabling withdrawals from L2 back to L1
-Without the proposer, your chain can’t finalize.
+- Without the proposer, your chain can’t finalize.

-For testing, it’s optional — but for a live chain, it’s essential.

-### How They All Work Together
-Here’s the simplified workflow:

-op-node watches Sepolia for new L1 blocks
-It instructs op-geth to produce L2 blocks op-batcher collects those blocks and posts them to L1 op-proposer posts the final state to L1 for withdrawals All these components work together to keep your L2 chain running — decentralized, scalable and trust-minimised.

 ## 3. Setting Up the Environment
 Now that you understand the major components, it’s time to roll up our sleeves and set up everything you’ll need to spin up your own L2 chain.